Learn how to make a DIY magnetic chalkboard wall with this step-by-step tutorial to create a command center that will keep your life organized!

-- Roll on 3-5 coats of the magnetic primer on the sections that you want to magnetize.
+Roll on 3 to 5 coats of the magnetic primer on the sections that you want to magnetize.
 The primer instructions call for three coats but use more to ensure that the wall is thoroughly magnetized.

 Organization with Impact

-So far we love it.
+So far we love our DIY magnetic chalkboard wall.
 The kids love having space to doodle and practice their letters and words, and I love visually organizing my time with the huge calendar.

 The prominent command center is really helpful for me, and I no longer feel that I constantly forget everything.

 I customize the chalk art whenever I get sick of the last design, and it’s really nice for me to have a creative outlet that is easy to make and easy to erase.
 I also love to put up an inspirational quote that means something to me on a temporary basis.